User Guide

 -

-edits the name of the first event (if present in the event list) to beeditedEventName
+edit_event 1 n/editedEventNameedits the name of the first event (if present in the event list) to beeditedEventName. -

 Listing all events: list_event